 Living in New Orleans changed how I listened to music and tasted food, and I thought I’d gotten pretty smart when I said to Lou Donaldson one day in 1987 that my students, mostly freshmen at ECU, didn’t know the difference between blues and jazz.
 “Well, they’re pretty smart,” he said matter-of-factly.

-After New Orleans, back in NC by August 1981, I gave up fast food and listening to pop music, even though I had felt sort of like the pop I listened to was better than what most Americans listened to: alternative rock, say, compared to country or pop.
-I hadn’t really known how dense the deeper worlds of music ran, how fascinating their stories were and pleasing and original their sounds, until that year in New Orleans.
+After New Orleans, back in NC by August 1981, I gave up fast food and listening to pop music, even though I had felt sort of like the pop I listened to was better than what most Americans heard on their radios: alternative rock, say, compared to country or pop.
+I hadn’t really known how dense the deeper worlds of music ran, how fascinating their stories were and how pleasing and original their sounds, until that year in New Orleans.

-The doors began opening while I was researching “Pitch a Boogie Woogie” and the world behind the veil I found there, and it somehow makes perfect sense that finding the New Orleans-sounding band the Lemon Sisters and Rutabaga Brothers in Greenville–the band’s founder, Mike Hamer had moved to there from New Orleans–would lead me to the reggae singer Bill Shepherd, who’d show me his nitrate reels of “Pitch,” which would lead me to the Rhythm Vets (and Donaldson and black tented vaudeville and black cast film made for black audiences only), and they to B-1 (and dozens of interviews in the homes of kind men and women who might just as well have kept closed the door between them and a stranger asking questions about their long ago lives) and it to black Navy bands (and bop).
+The doors began opening while I was researching “Pitch a Boogie Woogie” and the world behind the veil I found there, and it somehow makes perfect sense that finding the New Orleans-sounding band the Lemon Sisters and Rutabaga Brothers in Greenville–the band’s founder, Mike Hamer had moved to there from New Orleans–would lead me to the reggae singer Bill Shepherd, who’d show me his nitrate reels of “Pitch,” which would lead me to the Rhythm Vets (and Donaldson and black tented vaudeville and black cast film made for black audiences only), and they to B-1 (and dozens of interviews in the homes of kind men and women who might just as well have kept closed the door between them and a stranger asking questions about their long ago lives) and it to black Navy bands (and bop) being explained to me in a lobby in Fayetteville.
 And so on. . .

 The Forgotten First: B-1 and the Integration of the Modern Navy.
 Fountain, NC: R.A.
 Fountain, 2013.